usnistgov/oar-pdr/angular/src/app/config/README.md

 An `AppConfig` instance is created via a `ConfigService` instance.
-The [`ConfigService`](config.service.tst) class itself is abstract, and the various implementing sublcasses use different techniques for loading the configuration data, depending on the runtime mode.
+The [`ConfigService`](config.service.tst) class itself is abstract, and the various implementing subclasses use different techniques for loading the configuration data, depending on the runtime mode.
 A factory function, `newConfigService()`, detects the current mode and instantiates the appropriate implementation class.
 The different modes are intended to support